 Under Pennsylvania labor laws and overtime rules in PA, overtime pay of at least 1 ½ times the employee’s regular wage rate must be paid for all hours worked over 40 in a workweek.
 Note that this applies to salaried non-exempt employees as well because the fluctuating workweek method of overtime pay calculation is not permitted under state law.

 The Pennsylvania Department of Labor proposed updates to the overtime pay regulations in June 2018 to increase the minimum salary level required to qualify an employee as “exempt” from Pennsylvania’s labor laws on overtime pay.
-These changes went into affect as of October 3, 2020.
+These changes went into effect as of October 3, 2020.
 However, in June 2020, Governor Wolf agreed to repeal this final rule in exchange for additional funding for public schools.
 This new bill became law on July 9, 2021; therefore, the 2020 rule increasing the salary limits will be repealed as of September 7, 2021 – see Specific Overtime Exemptions below.